GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I am never satisfied until I have said as much as possible in a few words, and writing briefly takes far more time than writing at length.
+> ### A man provided with paper, pencil, and rubber, and subject to strict discipline, is in effect a universal machine.
 >
-> ~ *Carl Friedrich Gauss*
+> ~ *Alan Turing*

 ---
 ## 🏎 Quick Facts